Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Magnetohydrodynamic boundary layers with viscous and rotation effects

 Performing the volume integration of (\ref{eq:totPowoh0}) at leading order in $L_\nu/a_s \ll 1$ yields the dissipative viscous force at the inner boundary

 where $P_m$ arises from the chosen time scale (equivalent to $\nu$ in dimensional form).
-Equation (\ref{eq:Fv_pola}) also follows from the $\mathcal{O}(\gamma^4)$ expansion (\ref{eq:Busse_ordre2}) of the B74 bulk flow $\boldsymbol{U}$ (appendix \ref{sec:Bus22}).
-Equations (\ref{eq:disSh2})-(\ref{eq:Fv_pola}) show that the total viscous dissipation exceeds the tangential-stress contribution by $3(1+\gamma^2/5)/[2(1-a^3)]$; neglecting hydrodynamic or magnetic pressure therefore omits rotation and geometric effects, modifying the scaling for $a\sim1$.
+Equation~(\ref{eq:Fv_pola}) follows from the $\mathcal{O}(\gamma^4)$ expansion (\ref{eq:Busse_ordre2}) of the B74 bulk flow $\boldsymbol{U}$ (appendix~\ref{sec:Bus22}).
+Equations (\ref{eq:disSh2})-(\ref{eq:Fv_pola}) show that the viscous dissipation exceeds the tangential-stress contribution by $3(1+\gamma^2/5)/[2(1-a^3)]$; neglecting hydrodynamic or magnetic pressure therefore omits rotation and geometric effects, modifying the scaling for $a\sim1$.

 For a no-slip outer boundary, the corresponding force and detuning are obtained by multiplying (\ref{eq:Fv_pola}) by $a^4$.
-The total dissipative force is thus $(1+a^4)$ times (\ref{eq:Fv_pola}), recovering the leading-order term of (\ref{eq:Stob2}) in the rapid-oscillation limit $L_\nu\to0$ (appendix \ref{sec:stoBL}).
+The total dissipative force is thus $(1+a^4)$ times (\ref{eq:Fv_pola}), recovering the leading-order term of (\ref{eq:Stob2}) in the rapid-oscillation limit $L_\nu\to0$ (appendix~\ref{sec:stoBL}).
+Comparing with the bulk dissipation (\ref{eq:sfPoJ}), the boundary layer dissipation is thus found to dominate when $L_\nu<a_s/2$ in the non-rotating unbounded limit $\gamma =a=0$, similarly to the transition $L_\eta<a_s/2$ found in \S\ref{sec:RelDisMKL} for the Ohmic dissipation.
+Balancing the two leading terms of the Stokes' viscous force expansion (\ref{eq:Stob2}) gives a similar $a$-dependent transition that evolves from $L_\nu \approx a_s$ for $a\to0$ to $L_\nu \approx (a_m-a_s)/2 $ for $a \to 1$.